 Most of my clients live in metro Detroit and therefore must attend their court hearing in the United States Bankruptcy Court for the Eastern District of Michigan located in downtown Detroit.
 The court is located at 211 West Fort Street, Detroit MI 48226 just one-block from my main office.
-It is next to the Comerica bank on the corner of Fort and Washington just up the street from Cobo Hall.
+It is next to the Comerica bank on the corner of Fort and Washington just up the street from Cobo Hall (TCF Center).
 Everyone who files either a Chapter 7 or Chapter 13 bankruptcy must attend what is called a Section .341 Meeting of Creditors or what we typically refer to as your court date.
 For my typical Chapter 7 bankruptcy case, you will only have to attend this one court hearing and it will generally be less than five minutes in length.
 Chapter 13 bankruptcy clients must attend the initial meeting of creditors, but must also usually attend their confirmation hearing.
 If you live in Wayne, Oakland, Macomb, St. Clair, Sanilac or Lenawee counties, your court hearings will be held in the Detroit bankruptcy court.
 The bankruptcy clerk, as well as my office, will send you your official bankruptcy notice.
 This notice is generated upon the filing of your case and will be mailed out to all of the creditors you listed on your bankruptcy as well.
 This notice will have your name, case number, your attorney’s name and contact information, as well as the date, time and place of your .341 hearing.

 Directions to the Detroit Bankruptcy Court